-Any aspect of the main topics may be communicated by your video – be creative and original!
+Any aspect of the competition topics may be communicated by your video – so be creative and original!
 Don’t try to cover too much!
-Brainstorm your chosen topic to find a manageable subject for your video.
-You only have 3 minutes to communicate a topic, so perhaps pick one aspect of the chosen topic and tell a story!
+Use this handy ReelLIFE SCIENCE brainstorm sheet to explore your chosen topic to find a manageable subject for your video.
+You only have 3 minutes to communicate a topic, so perhaps pick one aspect of the chosen topic and tell your story!

 Step 2: Choosing your Style

 Next, you’ll want to decide how your video will look and feel.
 Will it be filmed or animated?
 Humorous or more serious?
 Will it take the form of a demonstration, an interview or even a song?
 What’s the best way of getting the information across to the viewer in a memorable way?